ievapudz/Course_Work/README.md

 - [x] Train and validate SLP with a new generated training and validation set.
 - [x] Improve script in `scripts/data_download` to take input dataset file and input directory as command line arguments.
 - [x] Visualise 002 dataset embeddings.
+- [ ] Download HTML format results with reference genome UniParc identifiers.
+- [ ] Grep UniParc identifiers from HTML results with `ggrep "/proteomes/UP........."`
+- [ ] Count how many proteins are found in NCBI database (from organisms in the given `temperature_data.tsv` database).

 ## References